bmserafim/USA-consumer-complaints/README.md

 This analysis aims to investigate patterns and trends within the collected data, also bringing insights, observations and possible justifications for what was found.

 SQL database download from Kaggle (https://www.kaggle.com/kaggle/us-consumer-finance-complaints).
-All queries can also be found at the end of presentation.
+All queries can also be found at the end of the ppt/pdf presentation.